john-cuffe/MAMBA2/README.md

   - Must return a model-like object that has the same features (predicts, predict_proba, scoring etc.) as a standard scikit-learn model.
   - Turn _use_mamba_models_ to 'False' to only use the custom model and none of the MAMBA built-in models.
   - Note that this file must be in your PROJECT directory, not the main MAMBA directories.
+  - If you want to return a JSON object from your model, the JSON MUST have a 'predicted_probability' element.

 ## Imputation Methods
  <a id="imputation_methods"/>